ONSdigital/sde-recover/README.md

+> **DECPRECATED** Please note that this repository is no longer used and will likely be removed at some point in the future.
+The information in this readme may be out of date or possibly misleading and should not be relied upon.

 # sde-recover

 The sde-recover app is used within the Office National of Statistics (ONS) for manual recovery of Survey Data Exchange (SDE) Payloads.